 Three different parts make up the external housing which merges into one point, making sealing with a single O-ring impossible.
 Hence, a 3-dimensional O-ring has been used.

 O-rings between the bosses of the housings is an interesting and uncommon way to seal the unit.
 Generally, fasteners are placed outside the main seal to ensure sealing.
 In contrast, these camera fasteners are inside the main O-ring seal, needing to be sealed individually.
 This goes against the concept of DFMA where minimizing the part count is crucial.

 Electronics Hardware management

-The thermal camera, LED light, screen and the battery had a single connection back to the main control board.
+The thermal camera, LED light, screen and battery had a single connection back to the main control board.

-- As mentioned earlier, opting for a modular design which enables the manufacture of a family of products cheaper.
+- As mentioned earlier, opting for a modular design enables the manufacture of a family of products cheaper.
 It also means that the modules can be replaced independently.

 - By combining everything into a single controller board solution, the overall cost has been simplified and significantly reduced.
 Limiting the number of PCBs not only has reduced the manufacturing cost but also the test and assembly costs.